ogata-lab/eipl-docs/en/docs/model/SARNN.md

 <!-- #################################################################################################### -->
 ----
 ## Heatmap Generator {#heatmap}
-The heatmap generator generates a heatmap centered on the location information (specific pixel coordinates).
-The following figure shows a heatmap generated by the heatmap generator centered on the location extracted by the spatial attention mechanism (red dot in the figure).
-The size of the heatmap can be set using the `heatmap_size` parameter.
-If the heatmap size is small, only the information near the attention point is considered, and if the heatmap size is large, the image is generated with some of the surrounding information.
-Note that if the heatmap is too small, the corresponding predictive image $\hat i_{t+1}$ cannot be generated, and if it is too large, the parameter must be adjusted to be sensitive to changes in the environment (background and obstacles).
+The Heatmap Generator generates a heatmap centered on specific pixel coordinates that represent the position information.
+The figure below illustrates a heatmap generated by the heatmap generator, centered on the position extracted by the spatial attention mechanism (indicated by the red dot in the figure).
+The size of the heatmap can be adjusted using the `heatmap_size` parameter.
+A smaller heatmap size considers only the information near the attention point, while a larger size includes some surrounding information in the generated image.
+It is important to note that if the heatmap is too small, the corresponding predictive image $\hat i_{t+1}$ may not be generated, while if it is too large, adjustments to the sensitivity parameter may be required to account for changes in the environment, such as background and obstacles.

 ![heatmap_generator](img/heatmap.webp){: .center}